 Each player starts with a deck of 10 cards, compiled of 3 Estates and 7 Coppers.
 You shuffle up your deck and draw 5 cards.
 During your turn you'll need to know your ABCs:

-Action: you start your turn with the ability to play 1 Action card.
+You start your turn with the ability to play 1 Action card.

-Buy: next, you will get the opportunity to Buy any 1 card from the supply piles.
+Next, you will get the opportunity to Buy any 1 card from the supply piles.
 You can play any number of Treasure cards in your Buy step to add Coins to your pool.
 Any Coins added by Action Cards earlier in your turn are also added to your purchasing power.
 Any card gained on your turn or bought during your Buy step will be immediately added to the top of your discard pile.

-Clean up: Discard all the cards you've played this turn and any cards left in your hand into your discard pile.
+Discard all the cards you've played this turn and any cards left in your hand into your discard pile.
 Draw 5 new cards from your deck.
 If there are not enough cards to draw 5, draw as many as you can, shuffle your discard pile creating your new deck and draw the remaining needed cards needed from it.
 (You do this any time necessary when drawing cards.
 Never shuffle your discard until you are required to draw cards and your deck is empty.)

 It's as simple as that, you get 1 Action and 1 Buy per turn.
 You'll find that in drawing five new cards a turn, you'll cycle through your deck quite quickly meaning you will soon draw and play the cards you've purchased.